WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/documentation.md

 [Zola]: https://www.getzola.org/

-Certain other WWT websites that aren’t quite “documentation”, such as the [Documentation Hub][docs.wwt.o] page, are also generated using Zola.
+Certain other WWT websites that aren’t quite “documentation”, such as the [Documentation Hub][docs.wwt.o] index page, are also generated using Zola.

+# docs.worldwidetelescope.org

+Most WWT documentation is served off of the [docs.worldwidetelescope.org][docs.wwt.o] domain.
+This domain is essentially a purely static website — the domain is a CDN endpoint that serves content off of `_docs` subdirectory of the `wwtwebstatic` Azure Storage account associated with the WWT Azure subscription.
+Content is updated on this storage account using the CI/CD process described below.

 # WWT Guide Zola Theme